NKANGIJAFARI/nkangijafari/README.md

 #### JavaScript enthusiast... love building web apps that impacts lives

-Skills: REACT / JS / HTML / CSS
+- 🤓 Self taught Developer
+- 👩‍💻 Working on Web Development
+- 📝 Writing Words , Writing Code
+- 🎯 Goal : To be MERN Developer
+- 💌 Fun Facts :
+    - I love coding in the dark 😅
+    - Talking to myself loudly 🐼
+    -
+What am upto!

-- 🔭 I’m currently working on wallque.co.in
+- 🔭 I’m currently working on https://wallque.co.in
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and AWS
 - 📫 How to reach me: nkangi.com